-Recent adjustment of Law on National Defence (from 17.06.2016) institutionalized the National Defence Planning process by outlining procedures and mechanisms to be taken by responsible authorities in drafting strategic documents, and namely: National Security Strategy (NSS), National Defence Strategy (NES) and Military Strategy (MS), Strategic Defence Review (SDR) and Defence Planning Directive of the Ministry of Defence (MOD).
+Recent adjustment of Law on National Defence (from 17.06.2016) institutionalized the National Defence Planning process by outlining procedures and mechanisms to be taken by responsible authorities in drafting strategic documents, and namely: National Security Strategy (NSS), National Defence Strategy ((NDS), dated 19.07.2018) and Military Strategy ((MS, dated on 03.10.2018)) of the Republic of Moldova, Strategic Defence Review (SDR) and Defence Planning Directive of the Ministry of Defence (MOD).

 The Parliament of the Republic of Moldova approves the main directions for domestic and foreign policy, controls executive bodies within the Constitution's limits, and approves the state budget.
-According to new law the Parliament approves National Security Strategy, National Defence Strategy and Military Doctring, as well as Military Discipline Regulation.
+According to new law the Parliament approves National Security Strategy, National Defence Strategy and Military Doctrine, as well as Military Discipline Regulation.
 It executes the parliamentary control over Armed Forces.